Skip Navigation

 Wolfe Brack is a self-taught artist born and raised in Kansas City.
 His work deals mostly with the minute, the unnoticed, and the humorousness that is often overlooked in our daily lives.
 Brack draws inspiration from natural forms, incorporating live organisms ranging from tiny plants to the human body, into his work.
 He was the Director of GLOW, a coalition of artists, body painters, models, musicians, and photographers that put on live arts events in Kansas City through the use of body paint, music, dance, and the human canvas.
 Brack is currently the Artistic Director for the InterUrban ArtHouse in Overland Park, KS, overseeing programming, events, and gallery exhibitions in the space.

-Financial assistance for this project has been provided by the Missouri Arts Council, a state agency.
+Financial assistance for this project has been provided by the Missouri Arts Council, a state agency, and a generous private donor.

 Details